salesforce/omakase/readme.md

 As of right now the (strongly) preferred IDE for contribution is intellij IDEA.
 This is mainly because the existing source code and style closely conforms to the idea settings included in the project.
 If you use eclipse or something else then be sure to following the existing coding conventions manually if need be.

-Once you get everything set up, the Project Architecture section (found below) so you can start to get an idea of how things work and are organized.
+Once you get everything set up, read the Project Architecture section (found below) so you can start to get an idea of how things work and are organized.

 ### Building